 If your goal is maximum fluid milk production, and you prefer the taste and texture of skim milk, then you may view the Nigerian’s high butterfat as a disadvantage.

-None of us was ever a big fan of the LaMancha milk or any other goat milk that we tasted other than Nigerian dwarf.
+None of us was ever a big fan of the LaMancha milk or any other goat milk that we tasted other than Nigerian dwarf goat milk.
 In all my years of selling goats, I’ve never lost a goat sale because someone didn’t like the taste of the milk.
 In fact, most people are surprised and excited about how much they love the taste.

 Some have said it tastes just like store-bought milk, while some say that it tastes even better.
-I personally prefer it to cow milk.
+I personally prefer Nigerian dwarf goat milk to cow milk.
 People hypothesize that the high butterfat makes the milk taste sweeter than other goat milk, but whatever the reason, it’s definitely my favorite.

 Kids

 This is highly genetic, however, and it is possible to select for or against this trait.
-After many years of dealing with it, I’ve decided to sell off or retire the lines that throw the high multiples because it’s too stressful for me.
+A few years ago, I said I was going to sell off or retire the lines that throw the high multiples because it was too stressful for me, but I haven’t had the nerve to actually do it.
+Of course, some of my favorite does had quints after I said that!

 Does only have two teats, so in addition to her production, you also have to consider her personality and the personality of the kids.
 Mom will have to spend a lot of time standing, and those kids will fight for the two teats, sometimes leaving a smaller or less aggressive kid to starve.
 This is why I rarely let a doe try to raise more than three kids now.
 (Here’s a post where you can learn more about how many kids a doe can feed.)